 Meanwhile, the X50 Pro retains the Snapdragon 765G processor as well as a 48MP gimbal camera system for better videography and low-light shots.
 The Pro variant also delivers a 5x periscope camera compared to the standard model’s 2x telephoto zoom.
 Other notable features include a 90Hz refresh rate, and a 4,315mAh battery with 33W charging.

 The standard Vivo X50 retails for Rs 34,990 (~$465) for the 8GB/128GB option, and Rs 37,990 (~$505) for the 8GB/256GB variant.
 Need that gimbal camera?
 Then the Vivo X50 Pro will set you back Rs 49,990 (~$665).
 Pre-orders start from today (July 16), with first sales kicking off on July 24 via partners like Amazon India, Flipkart, Reliance Digital, paytm mall, and Tata Cliq.

 Original article, June 1 2020 (10:03AM ET): Vivo teased the X50 series last month, revealing that the phones are equipped with gimbal-style stabilization technology on the main camera.
 The Chinese brand has finally revealed the phones, and we’re actually looking at three devices.

 We’ve actually got the Vivo X50, X50 Pro, and X50 Pro Plus — a similar naming convention as the Huawei P40 family.
-The gimbal-style stabilization is restricted to the X50 Pro and Pro Plus though, allowing for better quality snaps and videos at night.
+The gimbal-style stabilization is restricted to the X50 Pro though (not available on the Plus), allowing for better quality snaps and videos at night.